Writing and editing with digital tools

 - Website article

-- Paper on McLuhan (Word document/PDF/HTML -- not recommended).
-I'll mainly use the PDF in links.
+- Paper on McLuhan (Word document/PDF/HTML – not recommended)

 Probably all free word processors nowadays offer spell-checking and even grammar correction.
 But let’s deal with the elephant in the room first.

 This is the program all the others are trying to beat.
 Since there are lots of add-ons, including the more expensive options, I deal with its add-ons on another page later.
 For the moment, I’ll just focus on the built-in facilities it offers.

 My favourite MsWord trick